certifiedbice/Sudoku/README.md

 ## Introduction

-I wrote the original version of this in total isolation with no access to the internet or any research materials.
-I had to reverse engineer a system for building puzzles according to a specified difficulty level.
-So not only did I have to solve how Sudoku is made, I also had to figure out how to program it.
+I wrote the original version of this in total isolation with no access to the internet or any research materials other than a basic reference manual for JavaScript.
+I had to reverse engineer a system for building puzzles according to a specified difficulty level, so not only did I have to solve how Sudoku is made, I also had to figure out how to program it.
+I am very proud to say my work was 100% original with no outside influence.

 ### v0

 Built v0 on paper, you can see the photos below

+!!!
+TAKE THE PHOTOS YOU LAZY BUM !!!

 ### v1